Coast Douglas Fir

 A massive conifer of the Pacific coast with an imposing spire-like form and rich dark green needles; requires ample moisture and high humidity, best for larger landscapes and parks

-Coast Douglas Fir has dark green foliage.
+Coast Douglas Fir is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has dark green evergreen foliage.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Coast Douglas Fir is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.